emqx/emqx-docs/en_US/access-control/authn/authn.md

 #### Authenticate flow

-With authentication chain configured, EMQX will first try to retrieve the matching authentication information from the first authenticator, if fails, it will switch to the next authenticator to continue the process.
+With authentication chain configured, EMQX first tries to retrieve the matching authentication information from the first authenticator, if fails, it switches to the next authenticator to continue the process.

-Taking the password-based authentication as an example, EMQX will try to retrieve the possible authentication information from the configured authenticators:
+Taking the password-based authentication as an example, EMQX tries to retrieve the possible authentication information from the configured authenticators:

-1. If the username is the same,
+1. If the username is the same, and:
    - the authentication information matches, the client will be allowed to connect.
-   - the authentication information does not match, the client will be allowed to connect.
+   - the authentication information does not match, the client will not be allowed to connect.

-1. If multiple authenticators are configured, and EMQX fails to retrieve the information from the current authenticator, it will
+1. If multiple authenticators are configured, and EMQX fails to retrieve the information from the current authenticator, it will:
-   - continue to retrieve the information from other authenticators
+   - continue to retrieve the information from other authenticators.
-   - refuse the connection if this is already the last authenticator
+   - refuse the connection if this is already the last authenticator.